Keyanog/Islamic-AI/README.md

 # Islamic AI Assistant

-A respectful and knowledgeable AI assistant that provides information about Islam, the Quran, and Hadith using OpenRouter API.
+A respectful and knowledgeable AI assistant that provides information about Islam, the Quran, and Hadith.

 ## Features